PotapenkoOleg/Docker-Reference/README.md

 here `@postgres_database` is a host name for database

 You can create shared volumes and virtual networks to isolate you apps.
 For instance, you can set up NGINX as load balancer and create rule that redirects to two different instances of your app.
-AAnd each instance with its own database running on isolated virtual network.
-You can use CUSTOMER CODE to redirect to correct tenant database.
+Each instance will use its own database running on isolated virtual network.
+You can use `%CUSTOMER_CODE%` as HTTP Header to redirect to correct tenant database.

 Here is quick example how to run Postgres with setup like this